Thomas Murphy (broadcasting)

 Thomas Sawyer Murphy (May 31, 1925 – May 25, 2022) was an American broadcasting executive, and was chair and chief executive officer of Capital Cities / ABC, Inc. until 1996.
 Together with fellow Capital Cities executive Daniel Burke, Murphy engineered the acquisition of the American Broadcasting Company in 1986 for $3.5 billion.
 Murphy and Burke, who served as president and chief executive of ABC until 1994, are credited with increasing the profitability and efficiency of ABC.

-Early life
+Early life and education

 Murphy was born in Brooklyn on May 31, 1925.
 His father, Charles, was a lawyer involved in Democratic Party politics and later worked as a judge in the Judiciary of New York; his mother, Elizabeth (Sawyer), was a homemaker.
 Murphy initially studied at Princeton University, before enlisting in the US Navy and serving from 1943 to 1946.
 He then studied mechanical engineering at Cornell University, graduating with a Bachelor of Science in 1945.
 After his application to Harvard Business School was rejected, he was employed by Texaco as an oil salesman for a year.
 He was later accepted by Harvard and obtained a Master of Business Administration in 1949, graduating as a Baker Scholar.